openmrs-fsig/FSIG-OpenMRS/OpenMRS Technical Documentation 157937b904478040b927f0cbb55fca60/Dashboard access and AWS overview 15a937b90447805b856eddb26f6eb9e8.md

 ## Launching an instance from an AMI

 From the EC2 page, select Launch Instance.
 In the Application and OS Images section, select `My AMIs` and click on the AMI dropdown to select the AMI you’d like to use.
-For more information on launching instances, see the Instance Access and Deployment page.
+For more information on launching instances, see the [Launch EC2 Instance page](Launch%20EC2%20instance%20161937b9044780f28f56e79f5997f105.md)

 # Route 53